On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Introduction

 In this paper, we employ a closed-loop learning control approach \cite{rabitz2000whither}, \cite{chen2013closed}, \cite{wu2018data} to search for the control fields that can encode all the input states into the target latent space with a high compression rate.
 In particular, four different machine learning algorithms are applied in the proposed approach, with the purpose of training a quantum autoencoder with high efficiency.
 In addition, we present experimental results on compressing two 2-qubit states into two 1-qubit states using gradient methods to demonstrate the practical applicability of the theoretical and numerical results.

-The main contributions of this work are summarized as follows:\\ $\bullet$ An upper bound of the compression rate for quantum autoencoders is established and the bound can be determined by the maximum sum of partial eigenvalues of the density operator representation of the input states. \\ $\bullet$ A necessary and sufficient condition is presented for perfect quantum autoencoders by analyzing the inner patterns of the input states, which further extends the result on the sufficient condition in \cite{huang2019experimental}.\\ $\bullet$ A closed-loop learning control framework is presented for searching for the control fields to achieve an optimal compression rate, and the training performance for quantum autoencoders using four learning algorithms including gradient algorithm, genetic algorithm, differential evolution and evolutionary strategy is compared.\\ $\bullet$ A quantum optical experiment on compressing two 2-qubit states into two 1-qubit states is implemented to illustrate the practical applicability of the theoretical and numerical results.
+The main contributions of this work are summarized as follows:\\ $\bullet$ A necessary and sufficient condition is presented for perfect quantum autoencoders by analyzing the inner patterns of the input states, which further extends the result on the sufficient condition in \cite{huang2020experimental}.\\ $\bullet$ An upper bound of the compression rate for quantum autoencoders is proven to be the maximum sum of partial eigenvalues of the density operator representation of the input states.
+An analytic solution to the optimal unitaries that can achieve the upper bound is provided.
+These findings lay a foundation for theoretical research on quantum autoencoders. \\ $\bullet$ A closed-loop learning control framework is presented for searching for the control fields to achieve an optimal compression rate, and the training performance for quantum autoencoders using four learning algorithms including gradient algorithm, genetic algorithm, differential evolution, and evolutionary strategy is compared.\\ $\bullet$ A quantum optical experiment on compressing two 2-qubit states into two 1-qubit states is implemented to illustrate the practical applicability of the theoretical and numerical results.
+The effectiveness of training quantum autoencoders using learning algorithms may provide guidance for applying quantum autoencoders to different quantum applications.

 The structure of this paper is as follows.
 Several basic concepts and the research problems for quantum autoencoders are introduced in Section \ref{sec:preliminary}.
 In Section \ref{sec:main}, theoretical results on the compression rate of a quantum autoencoder are established.
 Section \ref{sec:method} presents a closed-loop learning control approach for training a quantum autoencoder.
 Numerical results on training quantum autoencoders using different learning algorithms are summarized in Section \ref{sec:numerical}.
-Experimental implementation of a quantum optical autoencoder is presented in Section \ref{sec:experiments}.
+Experimental implementations of quantum optical autoencoders are presented in Section \ref{sec:experiments}.
 Conclusions are included in Section \ref{sec:conclusion}.